ABANYALA BA KAKAMEGA: Abanyala Music, Dances and Clothing

 The celebratory dance of Chilumbe was usually done in an open stage presentation below two adjacent anthills in the home of community leader after harvesting season.
 The dancing arena was called omuse.
 The raised grounds and the arena were collectively called esibanja.
 The participatory audience sat on the anthills facing the performers in the arena.

 Other incidences of singing and dance were function or occassion based hence no designated arena.
-For example, beer drinking place became the arena, twin ceremony dance took place in the seclussion house, circumcision dance took place outside the main house etc.
+For example, beer drinking place became the arena, twin ceremony dance took place in the seclusion house, circumcision dance took place outside the main house etc.

 Comments